Do You Know When To Remove A Tree?

 If your leaning tree has soil that looks like it is heaving – or breaking apart and lifting up – at one side, it often means that a tree has started to fall.
 The roots have lifted up, and the tree is likely unstable.

-Note if roots are exposed
+See if any roots are exposed

 Erosion, flooding, and construction work are some ways that tree roots can become newly exposed.
 If you notice tree roots that you didn’t see before, the roots may be lifting out of the ground.
 A professional inspection will let you know if the tree is at risk of falling and if there’s anything you can do to prevent it.